Prepare data for MOSClip analysis

 Download Reactome pathways

 We decide to use pathways collected in Reactome database.
-They can be downloaded using graphite that is also able to convert gene identifiers (here we will use Entrez Gene ID).
-This process may take some minutes, for this reason we will save the final PathwayList object, ready to be used in future analyses.
+They can be downloaded using graphite that is also able to convert gene identifiers (here we use EntrezID).
+Since this download and conversion process can take several minutes, we will save the resulting PathwayList object for easy access in future analyses.

 if (file.exists("downloadTCGA/reactome-entrez-2024-05-27.RData")) {